 The Complete Flutist

-- Sunday, July 24: Arrival and opening faculty recital/welcome reception
+- Sunday, June 25: Arrival and opening faculty recital/welcome reception (6 pm recital)

 Faculty & Guest Artists

 |Immanuel Davis||Director, flutist, certified teacher of the Alexander Technique|

 |Käthe Jarka||Cellist, certified teacher of the Alexander Technique|